jacobmca/Shelter-Dog-Database/README.md

 [Link to Deployed Program](https://new-book-finder-2.onrender.com/)

-Once the program is running, you should see the following home page:
+Once the program is running, you should see the following login page:

 ![Screenshot](client/public/screenshot1.png)

-If you do not have an account already, click the "Sign Up" button and create an account using a user name, e-mail, and password.
-If you do, click Login to access your account.
+If you do not have an account already, click the "Sign Up" button and create an account using a username and e-mail.
+Otherwise, click Login to access your account.

 ![Screenshot](client/public/screenshot2.png)

-To search for a book, simply enter a title or key words in the "Search For Books!" field and click "Submit Search."
-Click "Save This Book!" under a search result to add the book to your saved books list.
+Once you've logged in, the page will update to show two drop-down menus to help you sort through your dog options.
+Use "Filter by Breed" to sort by breed, and Sort Direction to sort alphabetically in ascending or descending fashion by breed.

 ![Screenshot](client/public/screenshot3.png)

-You can view your saved books by clicking on the "Saved Books" button in the top right of your navigation bar.
-To remove a book from your list, scroll down and click "Delete this Book" underneath the title.
+In the right hand corner of the navbar, click "See Your Match" to generate a shetler dog match!
+If you'd like to generate another, click "Generate New Match."
+If no dogs are favorited, this section will be empty.

 ![Screenshot](client/public/screenshot4.png)